pellepelster/solidblocks/doc/content/rds/_index.md

 | /some/data/dir:/storage/data      | mount       | Container volume mount for the PostgreSQL data directory.
 The docker image uses a user with `uid` 10000, which needs to be reflected in the directory permissions               |
 | /some/backup/dir:/storage/backup  | mount       | Container volume mount for the pgBackRest backup repository directory.
 The docker image uses a group with `gid` 10000, which needs to be reflected in the directory permissions |

+Based on the functionality of [pgBackRest](https://pgbackrest.org/) three types of backup repositories are supported.
+Local filesystem (`local`), n S3 compatible object storage (`s3`) or Google cloud storage based (`gcs`).
+Those can be configured individually, but at least one type has to be configured.

 ### Local Backup

-Based on the functionality of [pgBackRest](https://pgbackrest.org/) two types of backup repositories are supported.
-Local filesystem (`local`), or an S3 compatible object storage (`s3`).
-Those can be configured individually, but at least one type has to be configured.

 | configuration                         | type        | default | description                                                                                                                                                       |
 |---------------------------------------|-------------|---------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|